The overall poverty rate describes the share of the population that cannot meet its basic food and non-food expenditures.

 Quick Facts

-Poverty was higher in rural areas than in urban areas in 2021, but the pandemic hit urban areas the most.
+Poverty was higher in rural areas in 2022, but the pandemic hit urban areas the most.

 The overall poverty rate in rural areas increased from 37% in 2019 to 43.5% in 2020 before reducing slightly to 40.7% in 2021.
 Between 2019 and 2020, the poverty rate in rural areas increased by 6.5%.